GradMetaNet: An Equivariant Architecture for Learning on Gradients: Theory

 The OBS saliency map $\funca_{\mathrm{OBS}}: \Params \times \Params_b \to \Params$ is defined by

-\end{definition} We now show that both the natural gradient map and the OBD/OBS pruning saliency maps non-trivially depend on the FIM. \begin{proposition} The maps $\funca_{\mathrm{nat}}$, $\funca_{\mathrm{OBD}}$, and $\funca_{\mathrm{OBS}}$ non-trivially depend on the FIM. \end{proposition} \begin{proof} To start, we assume that $\mlp_\params$ is a single-layer MLP, i.e. a linear map from the input space $\sR^n$ to the output space $\sR$.
-The proof can be extended to deeper MLPs by composing the linear map with an MLP implements the identity function.
+\end{definition} We now show that both the natural gradient map and the OBD/OBS pruning saliency maps non-trivially depend on the FIM. \begin{proposition} The maps $\funca_{\mathrm{nat}}$, $\funca_{\mathrm{OBD}}$, and $\funca_{\mathrm{OBS}}$ non-trivially depend on the FIM. \end{proposition}

+\begin{proof} To start, we assume that $\mlp_\params$ is a single-layer MLP, i.e., a linear map from the input space $\sR^n$ to the output space $\sR$.
+The proof can be extended to deeper MLPs by composing the linear map with an MLP that implements the identity function.
 Given a batch of datapoints $\data = \{(\vx_1, \vy_1), \dots, (\vx_N, \vy_N)\} \subset \sR^n \times \sR$, the gradients of the output are

 Thus, as discussed in Appendix \ref{apx:fisher}, the FIM on $\gG = \{\nabla_1, \dots, \nabla_n\}$ can be computed as

 We begin by showing that $\funca_{\mathrm{nat}}$ non-trivially depends on the FIM.
 This is equivalent to showing that there exist two choices $\batch = \{(\vx_1, \vy_1), \dots, (\vx_b, \vy_b)\}$, $\batch' = \{(\vx_1', \vy_1'), \dots, (\vx_b', \vy_b')\}$ with corresponding gradients $\gG = \{\nabla_1, \dots, \nabla_b\}$, $\gG' = \{\nabla_1', \dots, \nabla_b'\}$ such that $\frac{1}{b}\sum_{i = 1}^b \nabla_i = \frac{1}{b} \nabla_i'$ but, for some gradient $\nabla$,